Comparing Type Checkers

 Unique to Basilisk:

-1. Strict by default — the only tool where you cannot accidentally run in permissive mode
+1. Strict by default — the only tool where you cannot accidentally run in permissive mode, yet you can dial rules down per-file or per-path from the editor UI or config

-5. WASM plugin system — extensible without forking, secure by design
+5. WASM plugin system (planned) — extensible without forking, secure by design

 Where Basilisk is not yet the best choice:

 • Plugin ecosystem: mypy's Django and SQLAlchemy plugins are mature.
-Basilisk's WASM plugins are Phase 5.
+Basilisk's WASM plugins are planned.

-The honest recommendation: teams starting a new Python project should use Basilisk and benefit from strict enforcement from day one.
-Teams migrating from Pyright on an existing well-typed codebase should evaluate in Phase 3 when coverage reaches parity.
+The honest recommendation: teams starting a new Python project should use Basilisk and benefit from strict enforcement from day one — especially if they work across more than one editor.
+Teams migrating from Pyright on an existing well-typed codebase should evaluate as conformance approaches parity.